sebsilas/musicassessr/README.md

 ### Research and Documentation

 You can find several articles and tutorials [here](https://sebsilas.github.io/musicassessr/articles/), which include summarised results of research utilising this software (see: white papers).
-For in depth reading, follow the results to the real publications.
+For in-depth reading, follow the results to the actual publications.

 ## References